Bhavya-Suresh/Netflix_sql_project/README.md

 ![Netflix Logo](https://raw.githubusercontent.com/Bhavya-Suresh/Netflix_sql_project/refs/heads/main/netflix-logo.webp)

 # Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems and solutions.
+This project involves analyzing a dataset of Netflix movies and TV shows using SQL.
+The analysis focuses on extracting meaningful insights about the content available on Netflix, including genre distribution, release trends, ratings, and other key patterns.

+The repository includes SQL queries designed to answer various business questions and provide a better understanding of Netflix's catalog.

-# Objectives
+# Analysis Objectives
-Analyze the distribution of content types (movies vs TV shows).
+The analysis covers the following key areas:

+1. Content Overview:
-Identify the most common ratings for movies and TV shows.
+-Count of movies and TV shows.
-List and analyze content based on release years, countries, cast and durations.
+-Genre distribution across titles.
+-Content availability by release year.

+2. Content Trends:
+-Year-wise addition of titles to Netflix.
+-Most popular genres over time.

+3. Ratings Analysis:
+-Distribution of content ratings.
+-Content suitable for specific age groups.

+4. Directors and Actors:
+-Most featured directors and actors in Netflix titles.

 # Dataset
 The data for this project is sourced from the Kaggle dataset: